IlyaMur/mytasks_app/README_en.md

 One of the goal of writing this app was to avoid any dependencies and write all the API functionality from scratch.
 Special attention paid to the security of JWT authorization.

-To improve the quality of the code, the main functionality of the app was covered by unit tests.

 The application was deployed to the Heroku service.
 The **MyTasks** API is available at - https://rest-todoapp.herokuapp.com/api/signup